Updated October 19, 2023

-Noncash gifts will be reviewed by the grant-acceptance committee.
+Noncash gifts will be reviewed by the Chronicle of Philanthropy’s Leadership Team.

-The Chronicle of Philanthropy is dedicated to transparency in regard to philanthropic support.
-We disclose our relationships with donors in the following ways:
+The Chronicle of Philanthropy discloses our relationships with donors in the following ways:

-- The names of all donors from the previous calendar year will be listed in print in the January edition of the Chronicle of Philanthropy, with their gift amount and its purpose.
+- The names of all donors from the previous calendar year will be listed in print in the January edition of the Chronicle of Philanthropy, with their gift level.

-- All mentions of donors in published articles, webinars, or other editorial products of the Chronicle of Philanthropy will at minimum be followed by an endnote for one year after the gift is made or one year after the end of a multiyear gift.
-The endnote will state that the donor is a financial supporter of the Chronicle of Philanthropy, and it will include a link to our full list of donors.
+- The disclosure will state that the donor is or has been a financial supporter of the Chronicle of Philanthropy, and it will include a link to our full list of donors.
 More prominent disclosures may be made in instances in which the Chronicle’s editorial leadership believes they are warranted.

-- Donors supporting particular coverage areas or projects will also, at minimum, be disclosed in an endnote stating their support.
+- Donors supporting particular coverage areas or projects will also, at minimum, be disclosed in a note stating their support.
 That note will include a link to our full list of donors.

-This gift-acceptance policy will be reviewed at least once a year by a three-person newsroom committee and the grant-acceptance committee.
+This gift-acceptance policy will be reviewed at least once a year by the Chronicle of Philanthropy’s Leadership Team.
 Updates will be posted online and made available to donors.